CrowdHailer/just-job/README.md

 6. Add id to task so that we do not need to pass task objects to the delivery mechanism repository needs to assign id when adding task

+7. delete task interactor only needs to take an id so this request is duck typed and not interface checked for comparison.

 ## Install

 #### Clone the app